Constraining the origin of magnetic white dwarfs: Acknowledgements

 \section{Acknowledgements}

+We thank J. Landstreet for thoughtful detailed comments that helped us to improve the manuscript.
 We thank I. Caiazzo, J. Fuller, J. Nordhaus, L. Chamandy, and S. Ginzburg for related discussions.
-We acknowledge partial support from grants NSF PHY-2020249, and the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
-We acknowledge support by the U.S DOE NNSA under Awards DE-NA0003856 and DE-NA0003842, DE-NA0004147, DE-NA0004144, and Subcontracts 536203 and 630138 with LANL and B632670 with LLNL through the Flash Center for Computational Science.
-Support from the U.S. DOE ARPA-E under Award DE-AR0001272 and U.S. DOE Office of Science, Fusion Energy Sciences under Award DE-SC0021990 is also acknowledged.
+We acknowledge partial support from the National Science Foundation (NSF), award no. PHY-2020249, and the Aspen Center for Physics, which is supported by the NSF, award no. PHY-2210452.
+We acknowledge support by the U.S DOE NNSA under award no. DE-NA0004144 and subcontracts no. 630138 and C4574 with Los Alamos National Laboratory to the Flash Center for Computational Science.
+Support from the U.S. DOE Office of Science, Fusion Energy Sciences under award no DE-SC0021990 is also acknowledged.